ewittke/Alchemy-RP/README.md

 Alchemy-RP
 ==========
++++ PRIORITY UPDATE: Convert all code to AngularJS.

 +++ Getting Started (Developers) -----------------------------------------------------------

 	About: Alchemy RP aims to make it easy to rapidly produce interactive motion prototypes.